 - Copy the AutoRecover file location folder path (highlighted in blue

 within Figure 3, above).
-And close the PowerPoint Options dialog box.
+Close the PowerPoint Options dialog box.

-select the Open option, as shown highlighted in blue within Figure 4
+Open option, as shown highlighted in blue within Figure 4.
+Then select the

 Figure 4.
 Finally click the Browse button (highlighted in green within

 Figure 4: Browse button

 - This brings up the Open dialog box, as shown in Figure 5.
 Notice the area highlighted in